 The only country in the world named after a family, Saudi Arabia is the world’s petrol station and has been since the 1930s, when the country came into being.
 In fact US oil companies were present in the country even before a US embassy was established in Riyadh in 1944, located in the headquarters of the Arabian American Oil Company (ARAMCO).

-The close relationship that was established between US oil interests and the Saudis from the country’s inception has dictated US government policy in the region to a large extent ever since.
-In particular the relationship between the Bush family and the Saudis has attracted controversy.
+The close relationship established between US oil interests and the Saudis from the country’s inception has dictated US government policy in the region to a large extent ever since.
+In more recent times the close relationship between the Bush family and the Saudis has done more to unmask the fact that dollar bills count from more than lofty sentiments about freedom and democracy in Washington.
 In his bestselling book House of Bush, House of Saud (2004), American journalist Craig Unger asks who gave permission for prominent Saudi nationals to fly out of the United States immediately after 9/11, when all passenger and civilian aircraft were meant to be grounded.
 Given that 15 of the 19 hijackers involved in the 9/11 were also Saudi nationals, the fact that those individuals were allowed to leave the US came as a startling revelation.

 In more recent years the Clintons have also done their share of sucking at the Saudi teat, soliciting and receiving lucrative donations to their sordid Clinton Foundation in return for which they have, in the accustomed manner, attempted to put lipstick on the House of Saud pig.
 The same goes for that serial money grubbing sanctimonious war criminal at large, Tony Blair, whose institute has likewise benefited in return for polishing the Saudi turd.

-MBS, whose thus far brief tenure at the helm in the kingdom has been characterised by the kind of maneouvres that would have made Al Capone blush, now finds himself under the kind of pressure the Emperor Caligula felt prior to being assassinated by one of his own bodyguards.
+MBS, whose thus far brief tenure at the helm in this Kingdom of death has been characterised by the kind of maneouvres that would have made Al Capone blush, now finds himself under the kind of pressure the Emperor Caligula felt prior to being assassinated by one of his own bodyguards.
 He has become a problem that can longer be ignored, an itch that must needs be scratched, what with Khashoggi’s murder shining a light of revulsion on the kingdom that makes the job of defending it in Western capitals more difficult than it has been in decades.

-Don’t believe me, ask the children of Yemen, one of whom dies of malnutrition every ten minutes — now, today, in 2018 as I pen these words — as a direct result of the war that is raining down on their heads with the connivance of our own governments.
+Don’t believe me, ask the children of Yemen (perhaps the one pictured left), one of whom dies of malnutrition every ten minutes — now, today, in 2018 as I pen these words — as a direct result of the war raining down on their heads with the connivance of our own governments.

-‘Hell is empty’, Shakespeare so deftly writes, ‘and all the devils are here’.
+‘Hell is empty’, Shakespeare so deftly wrote, ‘and all the devils are here’.